The outline below considers human experience from the standpoint of three magnitudes:

 Climate change has disrupted Holocene civilization twice.
 The onset of Sub-Boreal conditions caused river civilizations to break down as pastoral peoples migrated into them from the grasslands.
 The great civilizations of the classical world emerged when environmental conditions stabilized after 1000 BC.

 The northern hemispheric temperate rainfall belt shifted to the north between 200 and 1200 AD, drying out the grasslands again and causing a new wave of pastoral migrations.
-Since the rise of modern civilization after 1500, settled societies have had the upper hand, but disruptive climate change could occur in the near future if dangerous emissions into the atmosphere continue.
+Since the rise of modern civilization after 1500, settled societies have been dominant.
+But climate is now entering a warming phase aggravated by recent human activity, and social breakdown could occur again if settled societies are unable to adapt to climate change and mitigate its effects.

 Material Life.
 Settled farm life seems to have emerged by 8000 BC.
 Over the next five millennia, larger towns developed around the world with more complex divisions of labor.
-These civilizations began to form territorial states after 3000 BC.
+The resulting civilizations began to form territorial states after 3000 BC.
 A more global civilization has been emerging since 1800 AD that could take the form of a world state one or two centuries from today.
-However, civilization in this period could also break down.
+However, many challenges will need to be overcome if this degree of unity is to be achieved and sustained.

 Outlook.
 Early farmers believed that arbitrary supernatural beings controlled the processes of nature and could be influenced through sacrifice and other ritual activity.
 This archaic idea that the world had meaning, that effects had causes, was a primary conceptual breakthrough.
-It began the process by which human understanding moved on in the classical period to notions of general lawfulness in the world.
-In the modern period, humans began to believe that they could understand and control a lawful nature.
+It began the process by which human understanding began in the classical period to embrace notions of general lawfulness in nature and human life.
+In the modern period, humans began to believe that they could understand and control a fully lawful nature.
 Our future will depend on whether we can exercise this control responsibly.